ymtowya/wedding-in-hurry/README.md

 #### Tech stack

-* I used interrupt to play the sond while monitor the keys being pressed
+* I used interrupt scheme to play the song while monitor the keys being pressed
-* serial input for LED to display